-Represents beneficial ownership of less than 1%.

-- (1) The total number of shares listed as beneficially owned by Sudhakar Kesavan includes options to purchase 258,747 shares of common stock. - (2) The total number of shares listed as beneficially owned by John Wasson includes options to purchase 94,055 shares of common stock. - (3) The total number of shares listed as beneficially owned by James C. Morgan includes options to purchase 29,255 shares of common stock. - (4) The total number of shares listed as beneficially owned by Ellen Glover includes options to purchase 19,634 shares of common stock. - (5) The total number of shares listed as beneficially owned by Sergio Ostria includes options to purchase 15,276 shares of common stock. - (6) The total number of shares listed as beneficially owned by Dr. Srikant M. Datar includes 33,428 shares of common stock held in an estate planning limited liability company of which Dr. Datar is a co-manager. - (7) The total number of shares listed as beneficially owned by Peter Schulte includes 1,138 shares of common stock that are held indirectly as a result of gifts to immediate family members in his household. - (8) Based upon information contained in the Schedule 13G/A filed by FMR LLC ("FMR") with the SEC on February 13, 2017, FMR beneficially owned 2,502,726 shares of common stock as of December 31, 2016, with sole voting power over 1,523,628 shares, shared voting power over no shares, sole dispositive power over 2,502,726 shares and shared dispositive power over no shares. - (9) Based upon information contained in the Schedule 13G filed by Dimensional Fund Advisors LP ("Dimensional Funds") with the SEC on February 9, 2017, Dimensional Funds beneficially owned 1,543,273 shares of common stock as of December 31, 2016, with sole voting power over 1,482,052 shares, shared voting power over no shares, sole dispositive power over 1,543,273 shares and shared dispositive power over no shares.

-- (10) Based upon information contained in the Schedule 13G/A filed by Vaughan Nelson Investment Management, L.P. ("Vaughan") with the SEC on February 13, 2017, in its capacity as an investment adviser, Vaughan may be deemed to beneficially own 1,443,544 shares of common stock as of December 31, 2016, with sole voting power over 1,041,609 shares, shared voting power over no shares, sole dispositive power over 1,382,259 shares and shared dispositive power over 61,285 shares. - (11) Based upon information contained in the Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") with the SEC on January 25, 2017, BlackRock beneficially owned 1,158,878 shares of common stock as of December 31, 2016, with sole voting power over 1,115,046 shares, shared voting power over no shares, sole dispositive power over 1,158,878 shares and shared dispositive power over no shares.
+- Represents beneficial ownership of less than 1%. - (1) The total number of shares listed as beneficially owned by Sudhakar Kesavan includes options to purchase shares of 258,747 common stock. - (2) The total number of shares listed as beneficially owned by John Wasson includes options to purchase 94,055 shares of common stock. - (3) The total number of shares listed as beneficially owned by James C. Morgan includes options to purchase 29,255 shares of common stock. - (4) The total number of shares listed as beneficially owned by Ellen Glover includes options to purchase 19,634 shares of common stock. - (5) The total number of shares listed as beneficially owned by Sergio Ostria includes options to purchase 15,276 shares of common stock. - (6) The total number of shares listed as beneficially owned by Dr. Srikant M. Datar includes 33,428 shares of common stock held in an estate planning trust of which Dr. Datar is a co-trustee. - (7) The total number of shares listed as beneficially owned by Peter Schulte includes 1,138 shares of common stock that are held indirectly as a result of gifts to immediate family members in his household. - (8) Based upon information contained in the Schedule 13G/A filed by FMR LLC ("FMR") with the SEC on February 13, 2017, FMR beneficially owned 2,502,726 shares of common stock as of December 31, 2016, with sole voting power over 1,523,628 shares, shared voting power over no shares, sole dispositive power over 2,502,726 shares and shared dispositive power over no shares. - (9) Based upon information contained in the Schedule 13G filed by Dimensional Fund Advisors LP ("Dimensional Funds") with the SEC on February 9, 2017, Dimensional Funds beneficially owned 1,543,273 shares of common stock as of December 31, 2016, with sole voting power over 1,482,052 shares, shared voting power over no shares, sole dispositive power over 1,543,273 shares and shared dispositive power over no shares. - (10) Based upon information contained in the Schedule 13G/A filed by Vaughan Nelson Investment Management, L.P. ("Vaughan") with the SEC on February 13, 2017, in its capacity as an investment adviser, Vaughan may be deemed to beneficially own 1,443,544 shares of common stock as of December 31, 2016, with sole voting power over 1,041,609 shares, shared voting power over no shares, sole dispositive power over 1,382,259 shares and shared dispositive power over 61,285 shares. - (11) Based upon information contained in the Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") with the SEC on January 25, 2017, BlackRock beneficially owned 1,158,878 shares of common stock as of December 31, 2016, with sole voting power over 1,115,046 shares, shared voting power